Mico27/gbs-DynamicProjectilePlugin/README.md

-Each tile test asks whether the tile carries the collision bit for the side being entered. **Tile Collision Override** replaces that mask outright when it is non-zero, so one slot can react to a fixed set of tile bits regardless of which direction it is testing. **0 is stock collision** — the mask tested is still whichever side the projectile is approaching from.
+Each tile test asks whether the tile carries the collision bit for the side being entered. **Tile Collision Override** replaces that mask outright when it is non-zero, so one slot can react to a fixed set of tile bits regardless of which direction it is testing. **0 is normal collision**, where the side being approached is what gets projectile is approaching from.
 The bits are top `1`, bottom `2`, left `4`, right `8`.
-Above those, `16`-`112` is a value space — `16` ladder, `32`-`112` the six slopes — and `128` is the one bit no engine code reads at all.
+Above those, `16`-`112` is a value
+range: `16` is a ladder and `32` to `112` are the six slopes. `128` is a value no engine code reads at all.

-**Property bits (16 and above)** make any tile carrying them solid from every direction at once: `16` makes ladder-flagged tiles solid for that slot alone — a grapple that only catches tiles you marked, a shot stopped by a window the player walks past.
+**Property bits (16 and above)** make any tile carrying them solid from every direction at once.
+Setting `16` makes ladder tiles solid for that slot alone, giving a grapple that only catches tiles you marked, a shot stopped by a window the player walks past.

 **Direction bits (1-8)** replace the direction being tested rather than adding to
-it: setting `1` makes the projectile react only to a tile's floor bit, from whichever side it actually touches the tile — useful for a shot that should only ever be stopped by ground, never by a wall or ceiling.
+it: setting `1` makes the projectile react only to a tile's floor bit, from whichever side it touches the tile, which suits a shot that should only ever be stopped by ground, never by a wall or ceiling.

 No override value can make an *empty* tile solid: a tile with no bits set matches no mask.
 Blank space stays passable.

-A **Chain** never tests tiles, so its slot borrows this same definition byte for *Catch-Up Speed* — the same trick it already plays with *Tile Collision Behaviour*, which it reuses as *Chain Type*.
+A **Chain** never tests tiles, so its slot borrows this same definition byte for **Catch-Up Speed**, the same trick it already plays with **Tile Collision Behaviour**, which it reuses as *Chain Type*.
 Nothing to set: the event shows whichever of the two the behaviour actually uses.